-United Jewish Charities of Greater Charlotte, Inc. d/b/a Jewish Federation of Greater Charlotte Charlotte, North Carolina
+United Jewish Charities of Greater Charlotte, Inc.

+Charlotte, North Carolina

 Misstatements, including omissions, are considered material if there is a substantial likelihood that, individually or in the aggregate, they would influence the judgment made by a reasonable user based on the financial statements.